lklok66/ice/objc/demo/iPhone/router/README.txt

 chat client login dialog.
 The client will connect to the library or chat server on the Internet through the iPhone 3G/Edge connection.

+To test the demo/Ice/helloRouter demo change the value of "Ice.Default.Router" in config.client to be:

+Ice.Default.Router=iPhoneRouter/Router:tcp -h 192.168.1.3 -p 12000